Stamp Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 {

-// Implement the logic to hide unwanted UI elements such as toolbar items add in the app UI.
+// Implement the logic to hide unwanted UI elements such as toolbar items added to the app UI.

 }